jsrn/jsrn.github.io/uses.md

 - [Todoist](https://todoist.com) for holding chaos at bay.
 - [NetNewsWire](https://netnewswire.com/) and [Feedbin](https://feedbin.com/) for subscribing to RSS feeds.
 It's pretty much entirely replaced my habit of scrolling through Twitter and I'm happier for it.
 - [iTerm2](https://iterm2.com/) with [Oh My Zsh](https://ohmyz.sh/).
 I wrote a little more about this in a [blog post about how I use iTerm2](/programming/2021/11/04/how-i-use-iterm2.html).
-- ~~[RapidAPI](https://paw.cloud/) to interact with and test APIs.~~ I [just use curl](https://justuse.org/curl/).
-I like a fancy GUI, but for my needs the overhead of another tool was never justified.
 - [CleanShot](https://cleanshot.com/) for screenshots and screen recordings.
 It's super easy to use and makes capturing quick gifs a breeze.
 - [jq](https://jqlang.github.io/jq/) and [jless](https://jless.io/) for wrangling JSON data on the command line.
 - I have a [dotfiles repo](https://github.com/jsrn/dotfiles) to make my configuration as consistent as possible between systems.